stacksgov/sips/sips/sip-023/sip-023-emergency-fix-traits.md

 Therefore, a pre-2.1 function with trait arguments that is invoked in Epoch 2.2 will fail to canonicalize its trait arguments, and abort with a runtime error.
-More specifically, a contract call transaction will be rejected by the mempool with a type error, and a read-only call will fail with a runtime error.
+Specifically, if a miner includes a contract call transaction in a block, it will be rejected by the mempool with a type error, and a read-only call will fail with a runtime error.

 # Specification